 Is Ansible better than Kubernetes?

-If your focus is on infrastructure automation, configuration management, and non-containerized application deployment, Ansible is the tool to use.
+Ansible is a better tool to use if your focus is on infrastructure automation, configuration management, and non-containerized application deployment.
 On the other hand, if your goal is to orchestrate and manage containerized applications at scale, Kubernetes is the more appropriate choice.
-Neither is inherently “better” than the other — the tools are designed for different types of tasks, and in many modern DevOps workflows, they complement each other rather than compete.
+The tools are designed for different types of tasks, and in many modern DevOps workflows, they complement each other rather than compete.

 You can run Kubernetes independently, i.e., without the help of any deployment tools.
 Deployments in Kubernetes environments can be managed using kubectl command-line tools and a bunch of YAML manifest files that define the final state of the containers to be run on the K8s cluster.

-However, it makes sense to use Kubernetes for large applications, which tend to have a huge number of container instances.
+However, it makes sense to use Kubernetes for large applications that often run many container instances.
 Manually deploying or upgrading them can become a daunting task.
 Package managers like Helm charts and Argo are widely used for this sole purpose.
-These package managers bundle all the manifest files at an application level and introduce automation and flexibility in terms of procedural approach.
+These package managers bundle all the manifest files at the application level and introduce automation and procedural flexibility.

 Ansible can certainly be used with package managers, but it doesn’t necessarily require them.
-Kubernetes deployments and rollouts rely on manifests or a bundle of manifests and configurations found in the ‘./kube/config’ files.
-Ansible, known for its efficiency in configuration management, offers modules like kubernetes.core.k8s and kubernetes.core.helm to define procedural playbooks for executing deployments.
+Kubernetes deployments and rollouts rely on manifests, while access to the cluster is configured through the kubeconfig file (by default ~/.kube/config).
+Ansible, known for its efficiency in configuration management, offers modules such as kubernetes.core.k8s and kubernetes.core.helm to define procedural playbooks for deploying applications.

 Configuring a Kubernetes cluster is inherently complex, particularly when the cluster spans multiple data centers or cloud providers.
 Automating this process is crucial.
-Ansible is particularly well-suited for this task, as it allows you to automate the installation of various packages on the master server and client nodes and to establish communication between them.
+Ansible is particularly well-suited for this task, as it allows you to automate the installation of packages on master and client nodes and establish communication between them.
 This forms the foundation of an Ansible Playbook.

 If you want to learn more, check our How to Manage Kubernetes with Ansible tutorial.
 The article also highlights how Spacelift can help with continuous integration and continuous deployments (CI/CD) by creating Ansible and Kubernetes stacks.